DanielSoutoV/metabarcoding/02_metacoder_heat_trees.md

 can see where the differences are concentrated (branches in blue indicate that those taxa are significantly more abundant in the wet season when compared to the dry).
-Gray branches indicate no significant difference between number of reads for that tasxa in wet or dry season.
+Gray branches indicate no significant difference between number of reads for that taxa in wet or dry season.

-These are visually insteresing results but we still need to compare these data statistically through diversity and ordination analyses which will be covered in the following script.
+These are visually interesting results but we still need to compare these data statistically through diversity and ordination analyses which will be covered in the following script.